rlberry-py/rlberry/docs/basics/quick_start.rst

     # Define parameters
     ucbvi_params = {"gamma": 0.1, "horizon": 100}

-There are a number of agents that are already coded in rlberry.
-See the module :class:`~rlberry.agents.Agent` for more informations.
+There are a number of agents that are already implemented in rlberry.
+See the :class:`~rlberry.agents.Agent` module for more informations.

-Agent Manager
+Agent manager
 -------------

 One of the main feature of rlberry is its :class:`~rlberry.manager.AgentManager`